 (Text in this colour is quoted directly from Admiral Wilson’s correspondence.
 Inverted commas are not used to enclose it.)

-As Roy Howard’s false armistice news raced across North America on 7 November, provoking unprecedented scenes of public rejoicing and celebration, the Navy Department demanded to know from Admiral Wilson in Brest, and from Admiral W. S. Sims in London, the Commander of American Naval Forces in European Waters, whether they had been involved in releasing it.
+As Admiral Wilson’s armistice news raced across North America on 7 November in United Press (UP) bulletins to its subscribers, provoking unprecedented scenes of public rejoicing and celebration, the US Navy Department demanded to know from Admiral Wilson in Brest, and from Admiral W. S. Sims in London, the Commander of US Naval Forces in European Waters, whether they had been involved in releasing it.

-The Secretary of the Navy, Josephus Daniels, had copies of the following cablegram sent to both admirals:
+The Secretary of the Navy, Josephus Daniels, had copies of the following telegraphed to both admirals:

-It arrived in Brest “early in the morning” of 8 November, according to Wilson’s Assistant Chief of Staff who wrote about it in a memorandum many years later.
-A1.2 The Admiral replied the same day, recounting what had happened in Brest during 7 November:
+The order arrived in Brest “early in the morning” of 8 November, according to Wilson’s Assistant Chief of Staff who wrote a memorandum about it many years later.
+A1.2 The Admiral replied the same day, recounting what took place in Brest during 7 November:

 United States Naval Forces in France, Brest, France